roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  Jackie confidently swaggered to the bed.
 She stood over Derek, pondering her next move.
 She quickly slipped into the bed next to him, curling next to his firm body, pressing herself against him.
 It was an intimate pose, one fitting for two people who were soon to be lovers.
 She ran her finger along his muscular chest, scratching him lightly, as she looked down at him.

  "You're gonna let me do whatever I want to you, aren't you?"
 Jackie whispered, digging a nail firmly into his chest.
 "You're gonna let your sister-in-law take over things on your wedding night.
 You're gonna let me run the show, aren't you?
 You just so desperately wanted someone to take away all those worries and all those responsibilities.
 Such a big brain, but in the end you really need a girl like me calling the shots, don't you.
 Doesn't that sound great?
 Guys like you really don't know what you're doing.
 You really need a slut like me making all the tough decisions.
 So whenever you have a tough choice to make, you will call me first and get my advice.
 And I mean, any choice.
 And honestly, you will end up doing whatever I tell you to do.
 Whether it is you wanting to know where to put all the money you earn you using that nice big brain of yours, or something as simple what to get my sister for her birthday.
 I'm the one who will be making all these choices.
 Got it!?"
-Report_Story #7